fermyon/developer/content/common/contributing-docs.md

   - [10.
 Push Changes](#10-push-changes)
   - [11.
 Create a Pull Request](#11-create-a-pull-request)

-Thank you for your interest in contributing to the Fermyon documentation.
+We are delighted that you are interested in making our developer documentation better.
+Thank you!

+First, any contribution and interaction on any Fermyon project MUST follow our [code of conduct](https://www.fermyon.com/code-of-conduct).
+Thank you for being part of an inclusive and open community!
+We welcome and appreciate contributions of all types — opening issues, fixing typos, adding examples, one-liner code fixes, tests, or complete features.

 Below are a few pointers designed to help you contribute.

 ## Technical Documentation Types